Skip to main content

 Visitor Facilities And Travel

 Holkham village provides car parking, with Lady Anne's Drive giving direct access to the beach and dune system.
 The Holkham Estate visitor facilities at the Hall include a cafe, shop, and information about the wider estate including the nature reserve.
-Wells-next-the-Sea, one kilometer to the east, provides full visitor services including accommodation, shops, and restaurants.
+Wells-next-the-Sea, approximately one kilometer to the east, provides full visitor services including accommodation, shops, and restaurants.
 The Coasthopper bus service connects the reserve to other North Norfolk coastal villages, while the nearest railway station is at Sheringham on the Bittern Line from Norwich.

 Conservation And Sustainability